timmaki/GAM/CreatingClientSecretsFile.md

 set http_proxy=http://1.2.3.4:8080
 set https_proxy=http://1.2.3.4:8080

 Obviously you need to set your proxy to the correct IP address that you use.
 The above 1.2.3.4 and port 8080 is for example purposes.
+Credit for this to Craig Box

 gam oauth request